 Now is the judgment of this world; now the ruler of this world will be cast out.
 And I, if I am lifted up from the earth, will draw all to Myself.”

 — John 12:31-32

-In order to stay on topic, we are going to look at just a couple of letters from this word in their pictograph forms.
-The two outer letters "tav" and "hey" in that respective order, are a prefix and suffix to the root "ruwm" רוּם and can shed some light on what is meant by this word.
+To stay on topic, we are going to look at just a couple of letters from this word in their pictograph forms.
+The two outer letters "tav" and "hey" in that particular order, are a prefix and suffix to the root "ruwm" רוּם and can shed some light on what is meant by this word.

-The first prefix letter of the word "tĕruwmah" תְּרוּמָה is a "tav" and it was presented as a cross.
+The first prefix letter of the word "tĕruwmah" תְּרוּמָה is a "tav," and a cross represented it.
 It symbolized the sign of a covenant.
-This is sincerely marvelous considering that this was a written symbol long before the cross was used as an instrument for justice and judgment.
+This revelation is sincerely marvelous, considering that this was a written symbol long before the cross became an instrument for justice and judgment.

-The final suffix letter of "tĕruwmah" תְּרוּמָה is a "hey".
-It can be portrayed as a window relating to the idea of revelation and can display what comes from the word being defined.
+The final suffix letter of "tĕruwmah" תְּרוּמָה is a "hey."
+It can be portrayed as a window relating to the idea of revelation and can display what comes from the word defined.

 The LORD is my strength and song, and he is become my salvation: he is my God, and I will prepare him an habitation; my father's God, and I will exalt (ruwm-רוּם) him

 — Exodus 15:2